ninbura/windows/README.md

 		- `winget search chrome`
 		- *take note of or copy id for google chrome*
 		- `winget install google.chrome`
-	- Installing by id (listed on search results) is easiest, as exampled above.
+	- installing by id (listed on search results) is easiest, as exampled above.
 	- but you can also use name if you wrap the name in quotes & use the `--name` flag.
 		- example
 			- `winget install --name "Google Chrome"`
 - Or you can search for and install software with winget via wigui on the "select apps" tab, which you used earlier ([tutorial](https://github.com/Romanitho/Winget-Install-GUI)).
 - some applications must be installed in an admin elevated instance of powershell
-	- In this case wigui *will not work* for install, but apps should still automatically update via winget-autoupdate at login.
+	- in this case wigui *will not work* for install, but apps should still automatically update via winget-autoupdate at login.
-	- We already set your powershell 7 profile to run as admin by default, and we set powershell 7 as your default windows terminal profile.
+	- we already set your powershell 7 profile to run as admin by default, and we set powershell 7 as your default windows terminal profile.
 So, to spawn an admin elevated instance of powershell you just have to open windows terminal.
 - some applications must be installed in a **non-elevated** instance of powershell
 	- in this case wigui should work
-	- Because we have powershell 7 set as your default profile in windows terminal, and said profile is set to launch as admin by default; you'll need to launch powershell 5 to install apps that require a non-elevated instance of powershell.
+	- because we have powershell 7 set as your default profile in windows terminal, and said profile is set to launch as admin by default; you'll need to launch powershell 5 to install apps that require a non-elevated instance of powershell.
 Simply search "powershell" in start and launch the powershell listing that has the lighter blue icon.
 - sometimes apps may require additonal flags to install
 	- use this flag when "application hash doesn't match"
 		- `--ignore-security-hash`
 		- this flag must be run via winget in a **non-elvated** instance of powershell to work (see last nuance)
-		- Note that there's some security concern with ignoring an application's security hash.
-A bad actor could intercept an application's winget pipeline and inject malicious code, which would typically trip the security hash check.
-But with this flag you're bypassing that check. **Use at your own risk** (I do it all the time 😅).
+		- note that there's some security concern with ignoring an application's security hash. a bad actor could intercept an application's winget pipeline and inject malicious code, which would typically trip the security hash check. but with this flag you're bypassing that check. **wse at your own risk** (I do it all the time 😅).
-	- Use this command when winget is being stubborn about versioning, or just stubborn in general.
+	- use this command when winget is being stubborn about versioning, or just stubborn in general.
 		- `--force`
-		- Note that when using `--force` to install an app that's already installed, said app will be re-installed and you may lose some configurations previously set in said app.
+		- note that when using `--force` to install an app that's already installed, said app will be re-installed and you may lose some configurations previously set in said app.
 Generally app specific settings/configurations are stored in a separate cache from the install location/data.
 So, typically this should just re-install said app & retain said app's settings/configurations.
 	- examples
 		- `winget install microsoft.dotnet.sdk.6 --force`
 		- `winget install google.chromeremotedesktop --ignore-security-hash`
 		- `winget install obsproject.obsstudio --ignore-security-hash --force`
-	- These flags can be used in wingui by appending them to the end of entries, as seen in `.install-list.txt`.
+	- these flags can be used in wingui by appending them to the end of entries, as seen in `.install-list.txt`.
 - It is *highly recommended* that you add any aditional software you install to your `.install-list.txt`, save it off in a backed up / redundant location, and start managing it yourself.
 	- see [download, install, & run winget-autoupdate (bulk software installer/updater)](#download-install--run-winget-autoupdate-bulk-software-installerupdater) for more details
-- Pro tip, you can sort lines in `.txt` files via [vscode](https://code.visualstudio.com/) by hitting the run hotkey ([f1] or [ctrl+shit+p]) and running "sort lines ascending".
+- pro tip, you can sort lines in `.txt` files via [vscode](https://code.visualstudio.com/) by hitting the run hotkey ([f1] or [ctrl+shit+p]) and running "sort lines ascending".
 # drivers
 - please read [download/install drivers from the drivers list below](#downloadinstall-drivers-from-the-drivers-list-below)
-- Some drivers will need be downloaded from your motherboard's support page, others are typically universal.
-If your motherboard uses intel drivers for bluetooth, lan (ethernet), & wan (wifi) you can use the links below to get the latest versions.
+- some drivers will need be downloaded from your motherboard's support page, others are typically universal. if your motherboard uses intel drivers for bluetooth, lan (ethernet), & wan (wifi) you can use the links below to get the latest versions.
 To verify that your motherboard uses universal intel drivers, you'll need to go to your motherboards support page.
-- Take note of your motherboard's model number, should be listed on the box it came in.
+- take note of your motherboard's model number, should be listed on the box it came in.
 - search for your motherboard via it's model number on google & locate the support page
 - drivers you typically need to grab from your motherboards support page
 	- audio driver